Loading...

 • cache_read_input_tokens: Number of tokens retrieved from the cache for this request.

-• input_tokens: Number of input tokens which were not read from or used to create a cache (i.e., tokens after the last cache breakpoint).
+• input_tokens: Number of input tokens which were not read from or used to create a cache (that is, tokens after the last cache breakpoint).

 Understanding the token breakdown